 Comman Elderly Dental Problems

-As you age, there are many oral health problems that may plague you.
+As we age, there are many oral health problems that may plague you.
 Tooth loss can occur due to lack of proper dental hygiene.
 Diabetes and cancer are two health conditions that can contribute to poor oral health in seniors.
 Medications for various health problems can also cause dental problems, such as dry mouth.
 This condition can contribute to the development of periodontitis and cavities.

 Heart disease is a major illness for adults and seniors.
 Heart